Best Time To Take Iron, How To Take Iron Supplements & More

 The best time to take iron is on an empty stomach, so ideally at least 1 hour before or 2 hours after eating.Taking an iron supplement will depend on a number of factors which we’ll explore in full detail.

 This article is for you if:

-- You want to find out the best times to take iron based on your situation.
+- You want to find out the best times to take iron for women, men and vegetarians/vegans.

 When is the best time to take iron for women?

 Iron is essential for women with periods, as they need to replace the red blood cells lost every month through menstruation as well as supporting the body’s natural replacement of red blood cells (your body produces around 2 million red blood cells every second).

 For adult and teenage females, the recommended minimum daily intake of iron is between 10 and 15 mg.
 The best way to ensure that your body completely absorbs iron is to take it in the morning on an empty stomach.